 Meaning

-The message behind “You never know really what anyone thinks about you – that’s why all my closest friends are ones I’ve had since my schooling days when I was 5.
-And I surround myself with people who I trust and who know me.” revolves around friendship.
-It suggests that friendships grow through trust and support, making it relatable to many people's experiences.
+In the quote “You never know really what anyone thinks about you – that’s why all my closest friends are ones I’ve had since my schooling days when I was 5.
+And I surround myself with people who I trust and who know me.,” the emphasis is on friendship.
+It highlights the thought that friendships grow through trust and support while implying that small gestures strengthen friendships.

 Theme